musa-salman/immuno/README.md

 ## Credits

+**Development Team**
+Musa Salman, Anas JamJoum, Diya Bakri, Shadi Madboh

+**Engine & Tools**
+Unity, C#, Aseprite, ChatGPT

+**Art & Animation**
+Custom-designed sprites and levels created using Aseprite with guidance from ChatGPT.
+Third-party assets listed in [Assets Links](#assets-links) were used and adapted where noted.

+**Special Thanks**
+To our instructors, playtesters, and open-source artists for their contributions.

 ---

 ## Assets Links

-- **Lava asset by ansimuz:** Used as stomach acid and recolored for lung tar.
+- **Lava asset by ansimuz**: Used as stomach acid and recolored for lung tar.
 [Source](https://opengameart.org/content/grotto-escape-ii-environment)
 - **Pipes Tileset by Stealthix**: 32x32 pipe tiles used in the environment.
 [Source](https://stealthix.itch.io/pipes-tileset)
 - **Fog by AntumDeluge**: Used for atmospheric effects in the lungs.
 [Source](https://opengameart.org/content/fog-animation)
+- **Slime Character**: Used as an enemy type.
+[Source](https://assetstore.unity.com/packages/2d/characters/slime-character-157405)
+- **Main Character**: Custom-designed and animated using ChatGPT guidance and Aseprite.
+- **Stomach Level and Background**: Designed and created using Aseprite with guidance from ChatGPT.
+- **Lungs Level and Background**: Designed and created using Aseprite with guidance from ChatGPT.
+- **Lungs Coronavirus Enemy**: Designed and animated in Aseprite as a virus enemy for the lungs level.
+- **Main Player Bullets**: Designed and animated in Aseprite with ChatGPT guidance.

 ---